Gonorrhea

 Treatment

-Gonorrhea may be cured with appropriate antibiotics.
-Follow‑up testing 7–14 days after treatment is recommended to ensure the infection was treated successfully because the bacteria is developing resistance; sexual partners should also be tested and treated about three months after the initial treatment to prevent re‑infection.
+Gonorrhea may be cured with the right antibiotics.
+It is recommended to have follow-up testing 7 – 14 days after treatment to ensure the infection was treated successfully.
+This is because gonorrhea is becoming more difficult to treat as the bacteria has developed resistance to many antibiotics.
+Partners should also be tested and treated three months after initial treatment to avoid re-infection.

 Prevention